JaiSamyukth/JaiSamyukth/README.md

 ## 📚 Revolvo

-Privacy-first offline AI library.

-Enterprise knowledge should stay inside the company.

-Not somewhere on someone else's GPU.
+Your company's knowledge shouldn't disappear because someone closed Chrome.

+Private by default.

+Offline when it matters.

+Cloud only when it earns the right.

 **Highlights**

 - Offline AI
 - Local RAG
 - Enterprise Search
-- Secure Knowledge Base
+- Knowledge that stays yours

 **Stack**